Client Management: The Only Guide you need in 2023

 1. Be honest and transparent about your work processes

-Make sure to update your client on project progress and broad decisions made.
-Be honest about timelines and discuss openly about any sort of issues regarding the client's project.
+Make sure you regularly update your client on project progress and broad decisions made.
+Be honest about timelines and openly discuss issues affecting the delivery.

 2. Set realistic and achievable expectations